-We currently repurchase substantially all Mortgages that are 120 days or more delinquent underlying our issued PCs.
-We effect these repurchases primarily because the cost of guarantee payments to the PC Holders for most nonperforming Mortgages exceeds the cost of holding these nonperforming Mortgages in our mortgage-related investments portfolio.
-We expect to continue to repurchase those Mortgages that become 120 days delinquent if it is economically beneficial to do so.
-See Risk Factors -

-Prepayment and Yield Factors - Substantial repurchases of seriously delinquent Mortgages from PC Pools could materially affect PC prepayment speeds.
+On February 10, 2010, we announced that we will repurchase substantially all Mortgages that are 120 days or more delinquent underlying our issued PCs.
+The decision to effect these repurchases was made based on a determination that the cost of guarantee payments to the PC Holders will exceed the cost of holding these nonperforming Mortgages in our retained portfolio.
+We expect to continue to repurchase those Mortgages that become 120 days delinquent if it makes economic sense to do so.
+See Risk Factors - Prepayment and Yield Factors - Substantial repurchases of seriously delinquent Mortgages from PC Pools could materially affect PC prepayment speeds.